villares/arc_tangents_and_bezier_studies/README.md

 ### More arcs and tangents

-More stuff based on `b_arc`, code kept at [`arcs.py`](https://raw.githubusercontent.com/villares/villares/master/arcs.py).
-It gets some functions from [`line_geometry.py(https://raw.githubusercontent.com/villares/villares/master/line_geometry.py)).
+More stuff based on `b_arc`, code kept at [`arcs.py`](https://raw.githubusercontent.com/villares/villares/master/arcs.py), that gets some functions from [`line_geometry.py`](https://raw.githubusercontent.com/villares/villares/master/line_geometry.py)).
 Most functions can also be used with `p_arc`(a polygonal approximation of an arc).
 Except were noted, mostly Processing Python mode functions, as I have not yet ported them to other languages. *Feel free to contribute porting stuff!*

 - The `bar` and `var_bar` functions draws "two connected circles" (both work in pyp5js, [demo here](https://abav.lugaralgum.com/arc_tangents_and_bezier_studies/villares_arcs_and_bars_pyp5js/)!)